maxbeizer/nodevember_chat/README.md

 Ensure that socket.js gets loaded and tell the socket to join the "rooms:lobby" channel/topic.
 Note the live code reloading and the join log in the console.

+### Part V
+Add jQuery and markup for chat.
+Add JS to push to channel and receive events from channel.

 ---

 To start your Phoenix app: